-- Check that the control box is not in the lockout position; in case unlock it by pressing the relevant key (for further information on the LMV.., see the related manual). - Check that the pressure switches/thermostats series enables the burner operation. - Check that the gas pressure is sufficient (signalled by an error code on the AZL.. display). - Burners fitted with gas proving system: the gas proving system test begins; when the test is performed the proving system LED turns on.
-At the end of the test, the burner staring cycle begins: in case of leakage in a valve, the gas proving system stops the burner and the lamp B1 turns on. - At the beginning of the start-up cycle, the actuator drives the air damper to the maximum opening position, then the fan motor starts up: the pre-purge phase begins.
-During the pre-purge phase, the air damper complete opening is signalled by the light B2 on (see front panel). - At the end of the pre-purge, the air damper is driven to the ignition position, the ignition transformer is energised (signalled by the light B4 on the front panel) then, few seconds later, the EV1 and EV2 gas valves are energised (light G1 and G2 on the front panel). - Few seconds after the gas valves opening, the ignition transformer is de-energised and light B4 turns to off. - The burner operates in the low flame stage; few seconds later the two-stages operation begins and the burner output increases or decreases, driven by the external thermostats (progressive burners) or by the modulator (fully-modulating burners).
+- Choose the type of fuel by turning the A switch, on the burner control panel. - Check that the control box is not in the lockout position (light B on); in case unlock it by pressing the relevant key (for further information on the LMV5.., see the related manual). - Check that the pressure switches/thermostats series enables the burner operation. - Check that the gas pressure is sufficient (signalled by an error code on the AZL2.. display). - At the beginning of the start-up cycle, the actuator drives the air damper to the maximum opening position, then the fan motor starts up: the pre-purge phase begins.
+During the pre-purge phase, the air damper complete opening is signalled by the light F on (see front panel). - At the end of the pre-purge, the air damper is driven to the ignition position, the ignition transformer is energised (signalled by the light H on the front panel) then, few seconds later, the EV1 and EV2 gas valves are energised (light L and I on the front panel). - Few seconds after the gas valves opening, the ignition transformer is de-energised and light H turns to off. - The burner operates in the low flame stage; few seconds later the two-stages operation begins and the burner output increases or decreases, driven by the external thermostats (progressive burners) or by the modulator (fully-modulating burners).